tc39/proposal-smart-pipelines/readme.md

 for method calls), brackets, or anything other than identifiers and dot punctuators, then it is in [topic style][], not in bare style.

-If the body is a merely a simple reference, then that identifier is interpreted to be a **bare function call**.
-The pipeline’s value will be the result of calling the body with the current topic as its argument.
+If the pipeline step is a merely a simple reference, then that identifier is interpreted to be a **bare function call**.
+The pipeline’s value will be the result of evaluating the step as an identifier or member expression, then calling the result as a function, with the current topics as its arguments.

 That is: **if a pipeline** is of the form\
 **_topic_ `|>` _identifier_**\